uviclibraries/genai-notebooklm/5-nblm-presentations.md

 ## Create an Image for Each Slide
-5. Go to Meta.ai to create the images (as of December 2024 the free Google Gemini image creator is not nearly as good as the free Meta.ai image generator:
+5. Let's go to [Meta.ai](https://www.meta.ai/){:target="_blank"} to create the images (as of December 2024 Google's free Gemini image creator is not nearly as good as the free Meta.ai image generator)
-- Create a blank Google Slide or PowerPoint presentation:
-- Reflections:
-  - Would creating the text summary of the presentation save you time?
-    - How much editing of the text would you need to do to get it to a quality level you’d be happy with (if any)?
-    - Were there any factual errors in the presentation text?
-    - Are there any major points or concepts that NotebookLM missed?
-  - Would creating the images for the presentation save you time?
-    - Are you happy with the quality of the images?
-    - What other options do you have to include imagery in your presentations?
-  - What are potential moral and legal issues that the GenAI companies are dealing with about the training data they are using to create these images?
+6. Prompt for the title page
+7. Prompt for story page
+8. Prompt for 3rd page.

-## Reflection:
+## Reflection
-> - Would creating the text summary of the presentation save you time?
+> Would creating the text summary of the presentation save you time?
 >  - How much editing of the text would you need to do to get it to a quality level you’d be happy with (if any)?
 >  - Were there any factual errors in the presentation text?
 >  - Are there any major points or concepts that NotebookLM missed?
-> - Would creating the images for the presentation save you time?
+> Would creating the images for the presentation save you time?
 >  - Are you happy with the quality of the images?
 >  - What other options do you have to include imagery in your presentations?
 >  - Are there any potential moral and legal issues around the images, videos, audio and text the GenAI companies are using for training data?

 [NEXT STEP: NEXT ACTIVITY HERE](6-NEW-LINK-HERE.html){: .btn .btn-blue }